tomwhite/set-game/README.md

 ### Dataset 2

-The _train-v2_ dataset is a collection of Set card images.
+The _train-v2_ dataset is a collection of SET card images.

 The _raw-archive_ directory contains original camera images.
 Each image is a photo of a board of 27 images, arranged in a 3 by 9 grid.
-There are three boards, one contains all the Set cards with one shape, one with two shapes, and one with three shapes.
+There are three boards, one contains all the SET cards with one shape, one with two shapes, and one with three shapes.

 The _raw-archive_ images are photos of the same boards taken at different times under